-When I visited my sister, she said having a small deck above the entrance porch would be nice.
+When I visited my sister in 2008, she said having a small deck above the entrance porch would be nice.
 So having a look at the situation, there was room for a deck bout 7' by 8', and I figured I'd be able to build one in about a day.
 So I took on the challenge and built the deck...

 The roof above the porch consisted of a slightly slanted roof, covered with "roll on roofing".
 I didn't want the deck to be at the same slant as the roof.
 I also didn't want it too high above the roof.
 So I used 2x4's, which I tapered towards the higher edge of the roof against the house.

 In the picture at left, I put one of the decking planks against the brick to make sure I'd cut the joists to all come to the same height.

 I fit the joists to the roof by marking a line a fixed distance from the roof with a pencil, while the 2x4 was propped at the other end to the right height plus the height of the offset I used with a pencil.
 The roof was sufficiently level that the lines were straight enough that I could cut them with a circular saw.

 On the low side, there was already some pads on the roof from the previous railing that was there, though these needed some repairs.
 The pads are Basically a piece of pressure treated wood on top of the roof, with roof cement smeared around the edge, and a piece of shingle on top.
 This should keep water from flowing to where the load is applied, so hopefully there should be no leakage brought about by where the deck rests.
 Although on the end nearest the house, I just rested the 2x4 joists on top of an extra shingle I put on the roof.
 With them fitted to the roof, I figured they should apply pressure evenly and not cause a puncture.

 Next was to put the decking on.
 I used 5/4" decking, which, with the usual actual dimension being a fair bit smaller than the specified 'nominal' dimension.
 The actual dimension was 1" thick.